 - Addiction Medicine Fellowship: This Fellowship, created in 2010, is one of the first programs in the country that provides training to family physicians with an interest in becoming Board Certified in the newly recognized specialty of Addiction Medicine.

-- Integrative Medicine Fellowship: This fellowship—one of the few worldwide that combines both academic and Integrative Medicine interests into one overall experience—prepares individuals to become national and international leaders in Integrative Medicine.
+- Integrative Health Fellowship: This fellowship—one of the few worldwide that combines both academic and Integrative Health interests into one overall experience—prepares individuals to become national and international leaders in Integrative Health.

-- Sports Medicine Fellowship: This fellowship provides clinical, teaching, and research experiences to train primary care physicians to care for sports-related problems in children, adolescents, and adults.
+- Primary Care Sports Medicine Fellowship: This fellowship provides clinical, teaching, and research experiences to train primary care physicians to care for sports-related problems in children, adolescents, and adults.